 This Corn and Crab Chowder soup is so tasty and filling.
 Add a piece of warm bread and your belly will be so happy!
 You may want to make a double batch because you’re family will devour it!

-Disclaimer: This post contains affiliate links which means, if you make a purchase, I’ll receive a small commission.
+Disclaimer: This post contains Amazon affiliate links which means, if you make a purchase, I’ll receive a small commission but, the price you pay is the same.
+Clicking on an affiliate link will take you directly to your cart on Amazon.

 Aren’t you disappointed when you try a soup recipe that claims to be creamy and it turns out watery?
 Well that’s not going to happen with this recipe.
 You can tell by the pictures that this chowder is thick and creamy.
 It is so hearty!